 - Fully compliant with global privacy regulations

-The Adidas case demonstrates that businesses can not only survive but thrive in a cookieless environment by investing in direct customer relationships.
-Their approach prioritised creating value exchanges where customers willingly shared information in return for improved experiences.
+The Adidas example shows that businesses can do more than survive in a cookieless environment.
+They can do well by investing in direct customer relationships.
+Adidas built value exchanges where customers willingly shared information in return for better experiences.

-As Business Directory and other business directories have long understood, categorising and contextualising businesses creates value without requiring invasive tracking.
-Adidas applied similar principles by focusing on context and direct relationships rather than tracking pixels.
+As Business Directory and other business directories have long known, categorising and contextualising businesses creates value without invasive tracking.
+Adidas applied the same idea by focusing on context and direct relationships instead of tracking pixels.

-To successfully implement cookieless retargeting, businesses need a structured approach that balances technical solutions with strategic thinking.
-Here’s a practical framework for moving forward:
+To put cookieless retargeting in place, you need a structured approach that balances technical solutions with strategy.
+Here’s a framework for moving forward.

-Begin by thoroughly assessing your current reliance on third-party cookies:
+Start by assessing how much you rely on third-party cookies:

 - Which marketing campaigns depend on cookie-based retargeting?